Wildlife & Rodent Control Services in Monroe, CT

 Common Signs of Skunk Activity

-• Strong skunk odor around the property
+- Strong skunk odor around the property, especially at night or early morning

-• Small digging holes throughout lawns
+- Small cone-shaped digging holes throughout lawns

-• Burrows beneath sheds, porches, or decks
+- Burrow openings beneath sheds, porches, decks, or stairs

-• Nighttime wildlife activity captured on cameras
+- Nighttime wildlife activity captured on trail cameras or security cameras

-• Pets being sprayed during nighttime hours
+- Pets being sprayed during nighttime hours

 Skunks may also damage lawns while feeding on grubs and insects beneath the soil surface.
+This digging is often scattered across the yard and may become worse around irrigated lawns, gardens, landscaped beds, and properties with high insect activity.

 Our Monroe skunk removal services may include:

-• Inspection of active denning areas
+- Inspection of active denning areas

-• Humane skunk trapping and removal
+- Humane skunk trapping and removal when appropriate

 Learn more about our skunk removal services.